Routing

 HTTP Methods

 Sometimes you might need to create a route that accepts multiple HTTP verbs.
-For this you can use the map
+For this you can use the map method.
+However, If you need to match all HTTP verbs, you can use the any method.

 In most typical cases, you will only need to use one HTTP verb.
 The following can be used in those cases: